Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 This output means that you have ``curl`` installed, but not ``wget``.

+Another possibility is that you will get an output which says `no wget in...` followed by a list of file paths where wget was not found.
+Either way, it should be obvious which of the two you have installed.

+If you run these commands in the Cloud-SPAN AMI you will find that both are installed so you can use either.

 Once you know whether you have ``curl`` or ``wget``, use one of the following commands to download the file: